rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 You may not have answers to all of the fields these, so make a note where curators should review content.

-Move the materials to the Curatorial Review shelves (L9-32a) with the included paperwork and document this location in Airtable.
-Alert the appropriate curator that material is ready to be reviewed and provide the location.
+Move the materials to the Curatorial Review shelves (L9-32a) with the included paperwork and document their location in Airtable.
+Alert the appropriate curator that material is ready to be reviewed and provide the location and any questions or concerns that are identified.
 The curator will make the final decision on whether to move forward with the acquisition.

 **If the curator decides not to move forward with an acquisition** It is the curator's responsibility to notify the donor/seller that materials are being returned.
 The Head of Processing can help coordinate return of the material once the donor/seller has been notified by the curator.

-**If the curator decides to move forward with the acquisition** Return to the Potential and/or Not yet Received Acquisitions (MSS/EUA) section and complete the record, marking the stage as ready for accessioning, and assigning the collection to an archivist.
-Be sure to identify the location and size of the acquisition.
+**If the curator decides to move forward with the acquisition** The curator should let the Head of Processing know to start the acquisition process.
+The Head of Processing will return to the *Potential and/or Not yet Received Acquisitions (MSS/EUA)* section and complete the record, marking the stage as *Ready for Accessioning*.

+The Head of Processing will then create the ArchivesSpace stub record.

-#### 2.2.3 ArchivesSpace stub record
+#### 2.2.3 ArchivesSpace stub accession record

-Browse accessions and sort by identifier to see the most recent accession number, so that you may assign the next number in sequence.
+To create the Accessioning stub record, first **identify the next accession number** by clicking on the "Browse" button on the top left and selecting Accessions.
+Sort by identifier (the ArchivesSpace name for accession number) to see the most recent and assign the next number in sequence.
 <kbd><p align="center"><img src="/03-ACCESSIONING/Images/figure5.png" alt="Figure 5: Find accession number" width="75%"/></p></kbd>

+The whole of the identifier should be included in the first field with components separated by dashes (e.g., 2024-11-02) where the first component is the four-digit year, the second is the two-digit month, and the last is a two-digit number that is the next consecutive number of accessions in that month.
+If the last accession number corresponds to the previous month, then the last portion of the accession number should return to "01," (i.e., the first accession of February should be "YYYY-02-01")

-To create the accession record, click on Create and select Accession.
+Once you have identified the accession number, you will click on "Create" and select Accession.
 <kbd><p align="center"><img src="/03-ACCESSIONING/Images/figure4.jpg" alt="Figure 4: Create accession record" width="75%"/></p></kbd>

-Update and complete any fields in the accession record that the Head of Processing could not complete during initial receipt, according to the [Emory Libaries Accession Record Field Usage Guidelines](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared Documents/Systems/ArchivesSpace/ArchivesSpace Workflow and Instruction Docs/AccessionRecord_Field_Usage_Guidelines.docx?d=w0f6d77107ef745069dc384bcc79cd410&csf=1&web=1&e=E8SwOd>).
-Fields in ArchivesSpace marked with a red asterisk are required by ArchivesSpace.
-The Rose Library requires additional information for a record to be considered complete.

 ### 2.3.2.1 Basic Information sub-record
 | Required Field                                        | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |